+4190-4490 Special Topics in Biology Prerequisite: Varies according to topic.
+Laboratory fee required: \$30.
 Selected topics in upper-level biology according to the needs and interests of the students.
 4210 Biology Seminar (2-2-0) Prerequisite: Senior standing and majoring in an area of life science.
 Presentations and discussions related to recent research accomplishments in biology and biotechnology including student research presentations.
-4220 Introduction to Genomics and Bioinformatics (2-2-0) Prerequisite: MATH 1404, BIOL 3303/3103 or equivalent or permission of instructor.
+Prerequisite: MATH 1404, BIOL 3303/3103 or equivalent or permission of instructor.
 Study of the principles of genomics and bioinformatics.
 Students will learn to evaluate the strengths and weaknesses of bioinformatics programs in genomics.
 Computer expertise is not required.
 4230 Advanced Laboratory in Cell and Molecular Biology (2-0-6) Cross-listed as MBIO 4230.
 Credit may not be earned for both.
 Prerequisite: One of the following: BIOL 4320, BIOL 4330, CHEM 4140, MBIO 4310.
 Laboratory fee required: \$30.

 Introduction to modern techniques in the manipulation of genes, and their introduction and regulation in eukaryotic cells.
 Techniques include polymerase chain reaction, in vitro mutagenesis, and fluorescence microscopy.
 Laboratory work emphasizes the design and carrying out of student-designed protocols.
 4260 Environmental Laboratory and Field Studies (2-0-6) Cross-listed as CHEM 4260 and GEOL 4260.
 Credit may only be earned for one.
 Prerequisite: credit for BIOL 1302/1102, CHEM 1308/1108, GEOL 1306/1106 and credit or enrollment in either BIOL 4360, CHEM 3320 or GEOL 3303.
 Laboratory fee required: \$30.